google/heir/docs/content/en/docs/Design/relinearization_ilp.md

 decrypts it.

 Usually a larger key basis is undesirable.
-For one, operations in a higher key basis are more expensive.
+For one, operations in a higher key basis are more expensive and have higher rates of noise growth.
 Repeated multiplications exponentially increase the length of the key basis.
 So to avoid this, an operation called _relinearization_ was designed that converts a ciphertext from a given key basis back to $(1, s)$.
 Doing this requires a set of _relinearization keys_ to be provided by the client and stored by the server.

 In general, key bases can be arbitrary.
 Rotation of an RLWE ciphertext by a shift of $k$, for example, first applies the automorphism $x \\mapsto x^k$.
 This